jeebonAI/deck/long-version.md

-# **Jiboni: Connection, Communication, Memory & Legacy**
+# **Jeebon: Connection, Communication, Memory & Legacy**

 ## **Introduction: Your Life Story, Connected**

-Jiboni, meaning "life story" in Bangla, is more than just an app; it's a philosophy for navigating the digital age.
+Jeebon, meaning "life story" in Bangla, is more than just an app; it's a philosophy for navigating the digital age.
 We are building a unified digital platform designed to combat the fragmentation and superficiality of modern online interactions.
-Jiboni provides an integrated mobile application focused on streamlining communication, organizing diverse connections through curated Circles, enabling collaborative legacy building via interactive Trees, and capturing life's moments through rich Memory Taking.
+Jeebon provides an integrated mobile application focused on streamlining communication, organizing diverse connections through curated Circles, enabling collaborative legacy building via interactive Trees, and capturing life's moments through rich Memory Taking.

-Crucially, Jiboni aims to flip the current social media paradigm.
-Instead of timelines designed for passive consumption that can disconnect users from reality, Jiboni leverages technology, including planned AI enhancements, to actively strengthen real-world relationships and understanding.
+Crucially, Jeebon aims to flip the current social media paradigm.
+Instead of timelines designed for passive consumption that can disconnect users from reality, Jeebon leverages technology, including planned AI enhancements, to actively strengthen real-world relationships and understanding.
 It's designed as a comprehensive hub for anyone seeking to meaningfully manage their connections, preserve their complete life story, and foster deeper bonds within their personal, social, and professional spheres.
-By its very nature, Jiboni thrives on connection, requiring users to invite their network to communicate, share, and build legacies together.
+By its very nature, Jeebon thrives on connection, requiring users to invite their network to communicate, share, and build legacies together.

 ## **The Problem: Digital Noise & Disconnection**